Best spring cleaning laundry deals in 2023: Wayfair has washers and dryers on sale for Way Day 2023

 Best washer and dryer deals at Wayfair during Way Day 2023

-This is your chance to score a washer and dryer from Wayfair at a massive discount.
-Way Day 2023 is on now.
+This is your last chance to score a washer and dryer from Wayfair at a massive discount.
 It's Wayfair's biggest sale of the year and it includes slashed prices on washers and dryers, refrigerators, dishwashers, indoor and outdoor furniture, kitchen gadgets and a whole lot more.
 Some product availability varies by region, so always be sure to check stock now.

 LG stackable washer and dryer set: $1,900